French ironclad Amiral Duperré: Construction – 1889

 Another major set of exercises was held from 2 to 12 June at Ajaccio on the island of Corsica; Amiral Duperré and several other ironclads simulated a fleet attacking the port, which was defended by a coastal defense ship, three cruisers, and twenty torpedo boats.
 The ironclad squadron thereafter sailed to Oran, French Algeria, for another round of maneuvers that began on 25 June.
-During these exercises, the ironclads simulated an enemy fleet passing through the Strait of Gibraltar to attack the French Mediterranean coast; torpedo boats attempted to intercept them off Majorca.
+During these exercises, the ironclads simulated an enemy fleet passing through the Strait of Gibraltar to attack the French Mediterranean coast; torpedo boats attempted to intercept them off Mallorca.
 From the year's maneuvers, the French concluded that the torpedo boats of the day were not sufficiently powerful enough to achieve any of the goals that had been assigned to them, particularly further from coast, but nevertheless still posed significant threats to blockading warships.
 These lessons spurred the development of larger torpedo boats better able to operate at sea.
 Later that year, Amiral Duperré underwent repairs to her boilers; the work lasted into 1887.